 - Scalability and Adaptability: How solutions can scale and adapt to different DFSP locations.

-- Cybersecurity Posture: Policies, procedures, and solution's approach to vulnerabilities.
+- Cybersecurity Posture: Policies, procedures, and how the solution addresses vulnerabilities.

-- Benefits to the Navy Installation: Cost savings, improved services, operational efficiency, job creation.
+- Benefits to the Navy Installation: Cost savings, improved services, job creation.

 - Proposed Structure: Type of agreement (e.g., long-term lease, conveyance).